jelocodes/jelocodes.github.io/_posts/2018-08-23-task_monster_productivity_meets_tamagotchis.markdown

 **In the end:**

 I'm happy with my little prodictivity tracker MVP, which, by the way, I used to track my progress as I coded the app itself!
-If interested, fork the [git repo](https://github.com/jelocodes/task-monster-react) and make it better, or watch the demo of it all coming together below!:
+If interested, you can fork the git repo [here](https://github.com/jelocodes/task-monster-react) and make it better, or watch the demo of it all coming together below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XPvhgOBo8jA?ecver=2" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>